There’s just something special about Charleston, SC that makes it irresistibly romantic.

 It’s a beautiful spot, for sure, but a bit out of the way.
 Pair this with a visit to the Charleston Tea Garden, the only working tea farm in North America.

-Pro Tip: Uber not recommended for this outing.
-They’ll drop you off, but little to no chance of finding one to take you back to the city.
+Pro Tip: Rideshares not recommended for this outing.
+They’ll drop you off, but there’s little to no chance of finding one to take you back to the city.

 17. Laugh Together at an Improv Comedy Show

 Sometimes you just want to laugh!
-Improv comedy is never the same show twice.
+Improv comedy is never the same show twice, making this a great option for multiple date nights in Charleston if you live in town.

-Spend a relaxing day on the beach.
-Charleston has five main barrier islands that all provide spectacular beaches.
+Spend a relaxing day at one of Charleston’s best beaches.
+Charleston has five main barrier islands that all provide spectacular, sandy beaches.

 19. Enjoy a Rooftop Bar